geotools/geotools/docs/user/library/jts/dim9.rst

 We are going to leave 3D stuff out as we are focusing on JTS.

 Intersection of Two Geometries

-Relationships between Regions are described as a matrix produced by comparing the intersection of the Interior, Boundary and Exterior properties of both regions.
-This comparison referred to as the Dimensionally Extended 9-Intersection Matrix or DE-9IM.

-The relationship between two geometries x and y (point line or region) as defined by their Interior, Boundary and Exterior results in a matrix based on: x INTERSECTION y.

-Intersection of Two Geometries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Relationships between Regions are described as a matrix produced by comparing the intersection of the Interior, Boundary and Exterior properties of both regions.
 This comparison referred to as the Dimensionally Extended 9-Intersection Matrix or **DE-9IM**.